Sir William Philip Sidney, 1st Viscount De L'Isle, V.C.

 M, #46247, b.
 10 July 1886, d.
 31 March 1946

-Field Marshal Sir John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C. succeeded to the title of 6th Baron Kiltarton of Gort, co.
-Galway [I., 1810] on 15 August 1902.3 He succeeded to the title of 6th Viscount Gort, co.
-Galway [I., 1816] on 15 August 1902.3 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1910.3 He fought in the First World War, where he was mentioned in despatches eight times and was wounded three times.6,3 He was decorated with the Military Cross (M.C.) in 1915.3 He was decorated with the Companion, Distinguished Service Order (D.S.O.) (and two bars (1917 and 1918)) in 1917.3 He gained the rank of Acting Lieutenant-Colonel in the service of the 1st Battalion, Grenadier Guards.6 He was decorated with the Victoria Cross (V.C.) on 27 November 1918, for his actions on 27 September 1918.6 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1928.3 He was Military Secretary to the Secretary of State for War and the Secretary of the Selection Board in 1936.3 He was the Commandant between 1936 and 1937 at Staff College, Camberley, Surrey, England.3 He was invested as a Companion, Order of the Bath (C.B.) in 1937.3 He gained the rank of General in 1937.3 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1938.3 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.).1 He fought in the Second World War.6 He was Commander-in-Chief of the British Expeditionary Force between 1939 and 1940.6 He was Commander-in-Chief of the British Expeditionary Force, France in September 1939.3 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1940.3 He held the office of Aide-de-Camp to HM King George Vi between 1940 and 1944.3 He held the office of Governor and Commander-in-Chief of Gibraltar between 1941 and 1942.6 He held the office of Governor and Commander-in-Chief of Malta between 1942 and 1944.6 He gained the rank of Field Marshal in 1943.3 He held the office of High Commissioner for Palestine and Transjordan between 1944 and 1945.6 He was created 1st Viscount Gort, of Hamsterley, co.
+He succeeded as the 6th Baron Kiltarton of Gort, co.
+Galway [I., 1810] on 15 August 1902.3 He succeeded as the 6th Viscount Gort, co.
+Galway [I., 1816] on 15 August 1902.3 He was appointed Member, Royal Victorian Order (M.V.O.) in 1910.3 He fought in the First World War, where he was mentioned in despatches eight times and was wounded three times.5,3 He was awarded the Military Cross (M.C.) in 1915.3 He gained the rank of Acting Lieutenant-Colonel in the 1st Battalion, Grenadier Guards.5 He was awarded the Companion, Distinguished Service Order (D.S.O.) in 1917 and two bars (1917 and 1918.)3 He was awarded the Victoria Cross (V.C.) on 27 November 1918, for his actions on 27 September 1918.5 He was appointed Commander, Order of the British Empire (C.B.E.) in 1928.3 He was Military Secretary to the Secretary of State for War and the Secretary of the Selection Board in 1936.3 He was the Commandant between 1936 and 1937 at Staff College, Camberley, Surrey, EnglandG.3 He was appointed Companion, Order of the Bath (C.B.) in 1937.3 He gained the rank of General in 1937.3 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1938.3 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.)1 He fought in the Second World War.5 He was Commander-in-Chief of the British Expeditionary Force between 1939 and 1940.5 He was Commander-in-Chief of the British Expeditionary Force, France in September 1939.3 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1940.3 He held the office of Aide-de-Camp to HM King George Vi between 1940 and 1944.3 He held the office of Governor and Commander-in-Chief of Gibraltar between 1941 and 1942.5 He held the office of Governor and Commander-in-Chief of Malta between 1942 and 1944.5 He gained the rank of Field Marshal in 1943.3 He held the office of High Commissioner for Palestine and Transjordan between 1944 and 1945.5 He was created 1st Viscount Gort, of Hamsterley, co.
 Durham [U.K.] on 8 February 1946.1 On his death, his UK viscountcy became extinct.1

-Children of Field Marshal Sir John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C. and Corinna Katherine Vereker
+Children of Field Marshal John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C. and Corinna Katherine Vereker

 Citations